r0adrunner/nbchallenge/README.md

     $ lein deps

-Then, you should initialize the example database with:

-    $ lein run initdb

 To run tests

     $ lein test

 Run with

-    $ lein run
+    $ lein ring server

+The app should be accessible on http://localhost:3000/

 ## License